codr7/eli/README.md

 `T` `F`

 #### Call (Any)
-`Call` is the root type of all callable values.
+`Call` is the root of all callable types.

 #### Char (Any)
 `Char` represents characters.